Topic: Employee Recognition

 • Recognition programs and technology continually improve

-• The organisation recognizes both large and small efforts
+• The organisation recognises both large and small efforts

 • Recognition is consistently seen throughout the organisation